benjamin-stover/Book-Management/README.md

 This program was wrtten in C++ in the Qt Creator IDE on a Linux machine.
 - Download Qt
 - Download PostgreSQL
-- Create or enter the PostgreSQL database you would like the data from this program to be contained in.
+- Create or open the PostgreSQL database you would like the data from this program to be contained in.
 - In psql enter the commands given in **book_tables.sql** to create the "inventory" table and "history" table.